 There may not be a cure for the common cold, but there is a way to defend against the types of attacks targeting the healthcare vertical.
 By leveraging a Zero Trust approach and protecting Active Directory, organizations can improve their security posture and reduce their risk level.

-Join Scott Breece, CISO at Community Health Systems, and I as we chat over the unique challenges that healthcare CISOs and others securing on the frontline face every day.
+Scott Breece, CISO at Community Health Systems, and I recently chatted over the unique challenges that healthcare CISOs and others securing on the frontline face every day.